U.N. atom chief starts talks in Tehran, hopes for deal

 Israel, convinced a nuclear-armed Iran would pose a mortal threat, has - like the United States - not ruled out air strikes to stop Iran's atomic progress if it deems diplomacy has failed.

-Israel has made clear its scepticism about the prospects for diplomacy, saying Iran is just playing for time.
+Israel has made clear its scepticism about the prospects for diplomacy, saying Iran is just trying to buy time.

 In Baghdad, the powers' main goal is to get Iran to stop the higher-grade uranium enrichment it started two years ago and has since expanded, shortening the time needed for any weapons bid.

-An adviser to Iran's Supreme Leader Ayatollah Ali Khamenei said there were hopes the Baghdad meeting would be successful but Tehran would not decide its nuclear destiny under pressure.
+An adviser to Iran's Supreme Leader Ayatollah Ali Khamenei said there were hopes the Baghdad meeting would be successful.

+But Iran will not "tolerate any pressure and it decides about its destiny in the nuclear issue with full authority," Mehr News Agency quoted Ali Akbar Velayati as saying.

 The IAEA wants Iran to address issues raised by an agency report last year that revealed intelligence pointing to past and possibly ongoing activity to help develop nuclear explosives.

-Iran says the intelligence is fabricated, and has so far resisted requests for inspectors to examine Parchin.
+Iran says the intelligence is fabricated, and has so far resisted requests for inspectors to visit Parchin.

+Western diplomats say they suspect Iran is cleaning the site to remove incriminating evidence, a charge Tehran dismisses.

+Diplomats say the six powers will probably aim to extract an offer from Tehran to implement some limited nuclear curbs and begin a long-term process of gradual concessions from all sides.

 (Additional reporting by Justyna Pawlak in Brussels, William Maclean in London, Marcus George in Dubai, Patrick Markey in Baghdad and Ori Lewis and Dan Williams in Jerusalem; Editing by Mark Heinrich)